 Political institutions are more or less cohesive.
-We model this as a simple form of checks and balances: a constraint on the amount of rents that can be extracted by the incumbent elite at the expense of other agents in society.
-Thus, we assume that the ruling elite must give a fixed share, $0 \le \theta_t \le 1$ , to every rank and file citizen for any unit of rents collected by members of its own elite group:
+We model this very simply, as a constraint on just how badly incumbents can treat the remainder of the population.
+In terms of the model, this constrains the rents an incumbent elite can extract at the expense of other agents in society.
+Thus, we assume that the ruling elite must give a fixed share, $0 \le \theta_t \le 1$ , to every other citizen, for any unit of rents collected by members of its own elite group: